ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 <ul>
 <li>Download the latest version of Processing <a href="https://processing.org/download" target="_blank">here</a></li>
 <li>Unzip the file you downloaded, and place the folder somewhere safe!</li>
-<li>Look inside the folders for Processing.exe and double click it.</li>
+<li>Look inside the folder for Processing.exe and double click it.</li>
 </ul>

 <br>